Mary H. Ward, Ph.D.

 NCI Shady Grove | Room 6E138

 Dr. Ward received an M.S. in ecology from the University of Tennessee and a Ph.D. in epidemiology from The Johns Hopkins School of Hygiene and Public Health.
 She completed post-doctoral work in the Occupational and Environmental Epidemiology Branch within the Division of Cancer Epidemiology and Genetics, was appointed as a tenure-track investigator in 1999, and received tenure in 2008.
 Dr. Ward received a DCEG Intramural Research Award in 1999 and an NIH Merit Award in 2000 for her work using geographical information systems for exposure assessment of environmental contaminants.
 She received the DCEG Mentoring Award in 2011 and the NCI Women Scientist Advisors' Mentoring and Leadership Award in 2016.
-Dr. Ward is a Fellow of the American College of Epidemiology.
+Dr. Ward is a Fellow of the American College of Epidemiology and an elected member of the American Epidemiological Society.

 Dr. Ward’s research focuses on environmental and occupational causes of cancer, with special emphasis on drinking water contaminants, pesticides, and other chemicals in relation to the etiology of childhood leukemia, gastrointestinal cancers, and thyroid cancer.
 She is examining nitrate in drinking water and the diet with respect to cancers of the bladder, colon, stomach, esophagus, ovary, and thyroid.
 Dr. Ward is responsible for developmental work using geographic information systems for exposure assessment of environmental contaminants.